 About the Australian Society for Operations Research

-The Australian Society For Operations Research (ASOR) was founded on 1st January, 1972 and has over 200 members nationwide.
+The Australian Society For Operations Research (ASOR) was founded on 1st January, 1972 and has about 200 members nationwide.
 ASOR, like other OR societies in other nations, is affiliated to the International Federation of Operational Research Societies (IFORS).

 The Society's objectives are to: